 Short-term priorities

-Enhance gender equality and ensure equal treatment between women and men in social, political and economic life;
+Enhance gender equality and ensure equal treatment between women and men, as well as minorities, in social, political and economic life;

 Take further measures to strengthen the implementation of legislation against domestic violence, including awareness-raising of both the general population and of specific professional groups, such as the police, and in particular in rural and minority areas.
 Increase the access of victims to counselling services and shelters.